-- Collaboration: We act together to increase strategic coherence and foster collaboration, connection and community among journalism support, free expression and media assistance organizations, including tech or digital human rights actors.
+- Collaboration: We act together to increase strategic coherence and foster collaboration, connection and community among journalism support, free expression, and media assistance organisations, including tech or human rights actors.

 - Knowledge, Standards, and Skills Sharing: GFMD is strengthening capacity and skills of journalism and media support and development groups, and promoting best practices and professional standards of the sector.
 GFMD leverages expertise that exists within the journalism support and media development sector to provide the most current and practical knowledge and experience to its members and community.Promoting and disseminating research and analysis on the impact of media in social and economic development.

-- Advocacy: We address political, social and structural constraints to media freedom through peer-led advocacy.
+- Advocacy: We address political, social and structural constraints to media freedom and media plurality through peer-led advocacy.
 We advocate for increased understanding, recognition and importance of journalism support and media development within international corporate, donor, and intergovernmental and philanthropic communities.